junction-labs/wineinfo/demo/02_routing.md

 )
 ```

- For this logged-out request (it has no `x-wineinfo-user` header), let's double
+ For this logged-out request (it has no `x-username` header), let's double
  check that:

 - The route we got back is the right Route.
 It should have the catalog service